-What do you do for your skin if you cannot use Mepitel Film?
+What do you do for your skin if Mepitel Film is not used or recommended?

 You will be given moisturising cream to apply daily to the treatment area.

 - Apply after your treatment and at bed time - Do not apply any cream within 4 hours of your next treatment.